MultiCraft/repixture/mods/rp_mobs/API.md

 * `on_start`: Called when the microtask has begun.
 Called just before `on_step`
 * `singlestep`: If true, this microtask will run for only 1 step and automatically finishes (default: false)
 * `statedata`: Table containing data that can be modified and read at runtime
+* `task`: Read-only reference to the task this microtask is part of, or nil.
+  Will be set automatically when it is added to a task

 Every microtask needs to have `on_step` and either `is_finished` or `singlestep = true`.
 All other fields are optional.
 It is not allowed to add any fields not listed above.